MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/creating-jobs-attract.md

 > [!NOTE]
 > Position management is available with the Comprehensive Hiring Add-on.

 Depending on the settings in the Offer activity of the hiring process, a position number can be used twice in an offer.
-For more information, see the hiring process section.
+For more information, see [Hiring process](./activities-attract.md).

-Attract includes a default set of skills.
+Attract includes a default set of **Skills**.
 These skills appear as suggestions as you type.
-You can add more skills by entering the new skill text in the field and then selecting Enter.
+You can add more skills by entering the new skill text in the field and then pressing Enter.

-Attract includes a default set of job functions.
-You can add up to three more job functions by entering the new job function in the field and then selecting Enter.
+Attract includes a default set of **Job functions**.
+You can add up to three more job functions by entering the new job function in the field and then pressing Enter.

-Attract includes a default set of company industries.
-You can add up to three more company industries by entering the new company industry in the field and then selecting Enter.
+Attract includes a default set of **Company industry**.
+You can add up to three more company industries by entering the new company industry in the field and then pressing Enter.

 ## Hiring team